LucasColas/Chess-Game-Kivy/README.md

 New chess game with an AI.
 Game made with Kivy and aimed to be cross platform.

 The AI is not implemented yet.

+There are still some issues (related to the algorithm to check a checkmate).
+I will fix them soon.
+Moreover there are 2 special moves (Pawn promotion and en passant) not implemented yet.